An Introduction to Drones In Search & Rescue

 Now after using drones, Nick and his team can’t imagine going back.

 If you’d like to hear more from Nick on drones in the Search and Rescue industry, you can catch his full interview below!

-Citing the spotlight as his personal favourite bolt on, it can be used not only for target location and sign-posting for boots on the ground troops, but also to light the scene, allowing the staff to focus on first aid treatments, rather than fumbling around with flash lights and head torches.
+Citing the spotlight as his favourite bolt-on, it can be used not only for target location and sign-posting for boots on the ground personnel but also to light the scene, allowing the staff to focus on first aid treatments, rather than fumbling around with flashlights and head torches.
 “You really will be surprised by how bright it is and how little it affects flight time”.